Meldiron/templates-for-node/url-shortener/README.md

 ## Database Setup

-If the specified database doesn't exist, the function will automatically create it.
-It will create a collection within the database and add a URL attribute to the collection.
+After the installation step, jf the specified database doesn't exist, the setup script will automatically create it.
+It will also create a collection within the database, adding a URL attribute to the collection.

 ## Usage